John L. Lewis: Great Depression

+Labor and business leaders leaving the White House after a meeting with President Franklin D. Roosevelt, January 14, 1938.

+(L-R): Adolf A. Berle, Philip Murray, John L. Lewis, Owen D. Young, Thomas W. Lamont.

 Lewis supported Republican Herbert Hoover for US president in 1928; in 1932, as the Great Depression bore brutally on the mining camps, he officially backed Hoover but quietly supported Democrat Franklin D. Roosevelt.
 In 1936, his union made the largest single contribution, over $500,000, to Roosevelt's successful campaign for reelection.

 Lewis was appointed a member of the Labor Advisory Board and the National Labor Board of the National Recovery Administration in 1933; he used these positions to raise wages of miners and reduce competition.
 He gambled on a massive membership drive and won, as he piggybacked on FDR's popularity: "The President wants you to join the UMW!"
 Coal miners represented many ethnic groups, and Lewis shrewdly realized that they shared a faith in Roosevelt; he was careful not to antagonize any of the immigrant ethnic groups, and he appealed to African-American members as well.

 He secured the passage of the Guffey Coal Act in 1935, which was superseded by Guffey-Vinson Act in 1937 after the 1935 act was declared by the US Supreme Court to be unconstitutional.
 Both of acts were favorable to miners.
 Lewis had long had the idea that the highly competitive bituminous coal industry, with its sharp ups and downs and cut-throat competition, could be stabilized by a powerful union that set a standard wage scale and could keep recalcitrant owners in line with selective strikes.
 The acts made that possible, and coal miners entered a golden era.
 At all times, Lewis rejected socialism and promoted competitive capitalism.

-Founding the CIO
+Congress of Industrial Organizations

 Lewis at a 1938 labor rally in Shenandoah, Pennsylvania, meeting with mine workers.

 With the open support of the AFL and the tacit support of the UMWA, Franklin D. Roosevelt was nominated and elected president in 1932, and Lewis benefited from the New Deal programs that followed.
 Many of his members received relief.
 Lewis helped secure passage of the Guffey Coal Act of 1935, which raised prices and wages, but it was declared unconstitutional by the Supreme Court.
 Thanks to the 1935 National Labor Relations Act, union membership grew rapidly, especially in the UMWA.
 Lewis and the UMW were major financial backers of Roosevelt's reelection in 1936 and were firmly committed to the New Deal.